filecoin-project/specs/proof-of-spacetime.md

 #### Verification of PoSt proof

 - SNARK proof check: **Check** that given the SNARK proof and the public inputs, the SNARK verification outputs true
-- Challenges check: rederive the challenges, based on the seed, and check that they are equal.